 You can select a free theme (WordPress has tons) to get started and if you want you can go back to it later and use a paid theme.

-I suggest going for Elegant Themes because it great for beginners and has tons of options.
+I suggest going for one of Beautiful Dawn Design's themes because it great for beginners and has tons of options. (paid option)

 I personally use Optimize Press as my theme of choice and it cost me $97.
 There is no need to follow in my footsteps.
 I just love their drag and drop interface and the amount of flexibility the theme gives me.
 It is super easy to understand and use.